eubertos/RAE/README.md

 cd RAE/app    # from repository parent directory npx expo login        # if not logged in npx eas build --profile preview --platform android    # or --platform ios
+# Alternatively use the `internal` profile which is configured the same way:
+npx eas build --profile internal --platform android
 ```

 The `preview` profile produces an APK on Android that you can sideload directly.
 For iOS it generates an IPA for TestFlight or internal distribution.
 After the build completes, download the archive from the EAS website and install it on your device.